zhmcclient/zhmc-ansible-modules/docs/index.rst

 Starting with version 1.0.0, the Ansible modules are no longer distributed on Pypi, but as the `ibm.zhmc collection on Ansible Galaxy`_.

+Note that at this point, version 1.0.0 has not been released yet, so please continue using the latest released version on Pypi.

 Features
 ========